qaboxletstest/demo-api-testing/README.md

 # demo-api-testing

 This is a very simple API you can use for learning API Testing.
 It is built using express and nodejs.
 It stores data into a JSON File stored under "database" folder with the name "PFMembers.json".
-There are two endpoints in this api.
+There are five endpoints in this api.

 1. ### Members - http://localhost:5002/api/members
     * GET ALL (/) - This will return all the members.
 You can also use query parameter to filter out based on gender.